 Below is information that should help you choose the right AR Part for your upgrade.
-Mainly focusing on Triggers, Barrels and BCGs.
+Mainly focusing on Triggers, Barrels, Handguards, Uppers, Magazines and Bolt Carrier Groups (BCGs).
 This is just a basic run down on how, what, why and where about the most popular firearm platform in American.
-You got here because you either want to upgrade certain AR Parts of your AR platform (Modern Sporting Rifle or for short MSR).
+You got here because you either want to upgrade certain AR Parts of your AR platform.

 If you want to make your current firearm or new build more accurate then there is no better place to start with the right AR Parts.
 The trigger is the first stop.
 Shooters for generations have known that if your rifle is not shooting accurately then replace the trigger to start with.
 Just doing this very simple upgrade can solve your issue and will shrink your previous groups.
 This of course assumes you currently have a factory heavy, gritty trigger requiring heavy finger pressure to touch it off.
 In general most off the self or factory production rifles have triggers that function and are safe.
 But that does not mean it will give you the clean, crisp, constant break that you want for repetitive accuracy.
 There are exceptions that some rifles already come with good triggers, but most don’t.